Lilia Ann Abron: Career

-Abron was assistant professor of civil engineering at Tennessee State University from 1971.
+Dr Abron was assistant professor of civil engineering at Tennessee State University from 1971.
 She was also an assistant professor of environmental engineering Vanderbilt University from 1973.
-In 1975, she moved Howard University as assistant professor of civil and environmental engineering, simultaneously working at Washington Technical Institute (now part of the University of the District of Columbia).
+In 1975, she moved to Howard University as assistant professor of civil and environmental engineering, simultaneously working at Washington Technical Institute (now part of the University of the District of Columbia).

-Dr. Abron is a registered professional engineer, and a member of the Water Environmental Federation, the American Society of Civil Engineers, the American Water Works Association, the Society of Sigma Xi, and the American Association of University Women.
+Dr Abron is a registered professional engineer, and a member of the Water Environmental Federation, the American Society of Civil Engineers, the American Water Works Association, the Society of Sigma Xi, and the American Association of University Women.
 She also serves on the Engineering Advisory Board for the National Sciences Foundation.

 In 2004, she was elected fellow of the American Academy of Arts and Sciences.
 She was elected to the National Academy of Engineering in 2020, for "leadership in providing technology-driven sustainable housing and environmental engineering solutions in the United States and South Africa".
-She was inducted into Tau Beta Pi, DC Alpha Chapter as an Eminent Engineer, and she is a History Maker®.
+She was inducted into Tau Beta Pi, DC Alpha chapter as an Eminent Engineer, and she is a History Maker.

+Dr Abron gave a TED talk in her hometown of Memphis, Tennessee, on Organizing to Break the Cycle of Energy Poverty in Memphis.

-She has been bestowed the highest honor - Distinguished Member, Class of 2021 - of the American Society of Civil Engineers (ASCE).
-As of January 2021, she became President of The American Academy of Environmental Engineers and Scientists (AAEES).
+Dr Abron was reinduced into the National Academy of Engineering (NAE) in 2020.
+She has been bestowed the highest honor – Distinguished Member, Class of 2021 – of the American Society of Civil Engineers (ASCE).
+As of January 2021, she became president of the American Academy of Environmental Engineers and Scientists (AAEES).
+She was inducted into the College of fellow of the American Institute for Medical and Biological Engineering (AIMBE) in March 2024.

 PEER Consultants, P.C.

-In 1978, Abron founded and became President and CEO of PEER Consultants, P.C.
+In 1978, Abron founded and became president and CEO of PEER Consultants, P.C.
 She was the first African-American to start an engineering consulting firm focused on environmental issues and concerns relating to the physical and human environments.
 PEER offers engineering and construction management services, environmental management and sustainability services, and advisory/consulting services.
-With headquarters in Washington, DC and additional offices in Baltimore, MD, Burlington, MA, and Clearwater, FL, PEER is strategically located to serve its clients throughout the U.S. Since 1978, the firm is focused on providing transformative, appropriate, and sustainable solutions for its clients’ challenging environmental problems.

 With this consulting firm, Abron succeeded in proving that by enacting sustainable practices in poverty-stricken parts of the world, living conditions there can drastically improve.
 In 1995, Abron co-founded PEER Africa Pty.
 (Ltd.), with the mission of building energy-efficient homes in post-apartheid South Africa.
 Abron was presented with a United Nations award for her work in developing low-cost energy-efficient housing.
-The company carried out projects all over Africa, including in Mali, Uganda and Nigeria.
+The company carried out projects all over Africa, including in South Africa, Mali, Uganda and Nigeria.

+PEER has undertaken extensive Water, Sanitation and Hygiene (WASH) initiatives in collaboration with Black Belt Unincorporated Wastewater Program (BBUWP), an organization set up to tackle unequal access to sanitation in rural Alabama.